SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 the Logical OR operator uses short-circuit evaluation to consider its expressions.
-If the left side of a Logical OR expression is ``true``, the right side is not evaluated, because it cannot change the outcome of the overall expression.
+If the left side of a Logical OR expression is ``true``, the right side is not evaluated, because it can't change the outcome of the overall expression.

 In the example below,
 the first ``Bool`` value (``hasDoorKey``) is ``false``,